Gold Medal winner at the

 My Planting Design Process

-All my designs start with an informal chat so don't hesitate to get in touch via email, drop me a message or give me a call.
-Following that, the design process is divided into stages:
+All my projects start with an informal chat, so don't hesitate to get in touch via email, drop me a message or give me a call.
+Following that, this is how I structure a new project:

 Detailed Consultation